goat-sdk/goat/typescript/examples/vercel-ai/mode/README.md

 ## Usage

-Run the following command from the this directory:
+Run the following command from the /mode directory:

 ```
 npx ts-node index.ts